-Asheville is well-known as a beer lovers paradise- a craft beer mecca.
+Asheville is well-known as a beer lover's paradise and a craft beer mecca.
 While Asheville has nearly an unlimited list of craft breweries to explore, there are also plenty of bars worth checking out.
-Many of the bars in Asheville will feature local craft brews, common domestic options, along with ciders, wine, and cocktails.
+Many of the bars in Asheville will feature local craft brews, and common domestic options, along with ciders, wine, and cocktails.
 But in Beer City USA, how do you narrow down the list?
-Here we’ll breakdown our choices for best rooftop bars, cocktail bars, wine bars, and more.
+Here we’ll break down our choices for the best rooftop bars, cocktail bars, wine bars, and more.

 Located in the historic S&W Cafeteria building downtown, The Times Bar oozes vintage class.
 The bar feels like a step back in time.
-The high ceilings, dim lighting, cozy booths, bar shelves with over 250 bottles and a sliding ladder (you’ll be tempted to order those top shelf drinks), brings Gatsby’s 1920 to 2020.
+The high ceilings, dim lighting, cozy booths, bar shelves with over 250 bottles, and a sliding ladder (you’ll be tempted to order those top-shelf drinks), bring Gatsby’s 1920 to 2020.
 You can tell the bartenders take pride in their carefully curated cocktails, many of which are seasonally inspired.
 Sit at the bar to watch them in action.
-This is a perfect stop for a date night, bachelorette parties, or after work drinks.
+This is a perfect stop for a date night, bachelorette parties, or after-work drinks.

-The resurgence of wine in Western North Carolina, also means a resurgence of wine bars like Plēb Urban Winery in the River Arts District.
-Plēb produces small batch, locally sourced craft wines.
-Different than most other wine bars, Plēb offers wine on tap- barrelled to help eliminate the waste of bottling.
+The resurgence of wine in Western North Carolina also means a resurgence of wine bars like Plēb Urban Winery in the River Arts District.
+Plēb produces small batch, locally-sourced craft wines.
+Different from most other wine bars, Plēb offers wine on tap-barrelled to help eliminate the waste of bottling.
 Order by the glass or try a flight of wines to discover your favorite.
 Everything you love about the River Arts District is embodied in this space, with an exterior piece by Asheville’s beloved muralist, Ian Wilkinson whose sharp details and vivid color complement the building’s more industrial aspects, like the notable garage door opening to a deck area overlooking the French Broad.

 Miscellaneous Honorable Mentions: